hak5/usbrubberducky-payloads/payloads/library/prank/This_damn_shell_doesn_t_work___so_sad!/README.md

 However, it's important to note that starting from version 2020.4, Kali Linux has changed its default shell from Bash to Zsh \[1] for users installing this distribution.
 Consequently, the main configuration file is no longer `.bashrc` but `.zshrc`.
 Therefore, if the target is a Kali Linux machine with this version or later, it's necessary to modify the `.zshrc` file instead of `.bashrc`.

-To correctly identify whether the target system is Kali Linux and if it's using Zsh as the default shell, the payload suggests using a variable `#ONE_ONLY_IF_YOU_USE_IT_ON_KALI_LINUX`, which should be set to `TRUE`.
+To correctly identify whether the target system is Kali Linux and if it's using Zsh as the default shell, the payload suggests using a variable `#TARGET_KALI_LINUX`, which should be set to `TRUE`.
 This variable would serve as a placeholder to distinguish between usage on Kali Linux and other Linux systems.

 To restore proper shell operation, it will be necessary to edit via a text editor the `.bashrc` or `.zshrc` file by deleting the first line that consists of the command `exit`.